 Searching and mapping a micromouse maze is a relatively complex task.
 It involves many tasks.
 The most basic of these is the ability to have the robot drive around the maze in a controlled manner without crashing into the walls.

 Since every maze solving micromouse has to be able to do that basic navigation, a great way to get going is to build a wall follower robot.
-It will run in a standard maze (classic or half-size) and be able to find the maze goal by following one all.
-The builder can choose which wall but, for this contest, there is guaranteed to be a route to the goal regardless of which wall is chosen.
+It will run in a standard maze (classic or half-size) and be able to find the maze goal by following one wall.
+There is guaranteed to be a route to the goal following a left hand wall.

 The aim is for the robot to get to the centre as fast as possible but it should not rely on bouncing off the posts and walls to do so.
 Occasional contact is to be expected but the robot should not do that as a means of navigation or correction.